 Posted by ESPN.com's Adam Rittenberg

 What if Penn State resumed its rivalry with Pitt?
-What if the Iowa-Missouri series finally resumed?
+What if the Iowa-Missouri series finally happened?
 Why can't Wisconsin man up and play a solid BCS team every year?
 How about a Big Ten-ACC Challenge in football?

 We've all pondered these scheduling questions and many others in recent years.
 When it comes to college football scheduling, you can dare to dream a bit.
 Although you'll rarely be satisfied in this climate of home games or bust, it's fun to play around with the possibilities.